top of page

 Milly Forrest aged 23 at time of Wigmore

-Her ambition has always been to become a professional opera singer.
+Milly's ambition has always been to become a professional opera singer.

 Her big break came in 2017 at the Wigmore Hall.
-She found herself in the limelight, catapulted from part-time work in the concert hall cloakroom to the main stage when soprano Ruby Hughes fell ill with tonsillitis and was forced to pull out of performing in the end of season concert.
+She found herself in the limelight, catapulted from part-time work in the concert hall cloakroom to the main stage, when soprano Ruby Hughes fell ill with tonsillitis and was forced to pull out of performing in the end of season concert.
 Milly was asked to step in and her solo performance was hailed as a triumph.

 The Guardian reviewer Tim Astley, wrote :"Milly Forrest, with her silvery tone, sounded exquisite in Purcell’s If Music Be the Food of Love."

-In spring 2020 Milly was understudying in the ENO’s production of Le Nozze di Figaro and was due to work as a Garsington Opera young artist in the summer (but lockdown intervened!).
+In spring 2020 Milly was understudying in the ENO’s production of Le Nozze di Figaro and was due to work as a Garsington Opera young artist in the summer - but lockdown intervened!

 Milly Forrest aged 26 at Chiswick Festiv